 - Cash value policies can be pricey.
-Some come with high costs for the insurance plus substantial management fees and “surrender charges” that you’ll incur if you drop your policy within a certain period of time.
+Some come with high costs for the insurance plus substantial management fees and “surrender charges” that you’ll incur if you drop your policy within a certain period.

 - Although it might sound appealing that you’re not required to pay back any amount you borrow from the cash value amount on a permanent life insurance policy, it can severely decrease the benefit your beneficiaries will receive when you die.
 Not only will the amount you borrowed get deducted from the death benefit amount, but so will the accrued interest on the dollars borrowed.

 - If you surrender your policy in the early years, you might find you’ve accumulated little or no cash value on your policy.

 - Your cash value could be affected by a number of influences, including mortality rates and your life insurance company’s investment earnings and expenses (see guidelines here: life insurance underwriting guidelines).

 Your best bet is to talk with a trusted life insurance professional to discuss your current situation and your goals, so you arrive at the best life insurance scenario for you.
 As you explore your options, ask if a term life insurance policy might serve your needs.

 Term life policies offer flexibility and lower premiums than permanent life policies.
 Although they don’t provide cash value, you might find that you’ll save a substantial amount on your premium compared to what you’d pay for a permanent policy.
-And that means you could have more to invest in more lucrative retirement savings accounts like your 401K, IRA, or other plan.
+And that means you could have more to invest in more lucrative retirement savings accounts like your 401K, IRA, or another plan.

 Deciding on the right type of life insurance requires considering the present and future needs of you and your family.
 Choose carefully and wisely by doing your homework and getting guidance from a professional who will put your best interests first.